Handles and pulls, locksets, knobs and levers at Low Prices! Free shipping over $99. Visit our Atlanta Georgia showroom.

-If you do not find what you need on our website, go to ( www.Emtek.com ) then just contact us by phone, fax or email and we will give you our super discounted price.
-You may also enter your items in the "Comments" section of our shopping cart at checkout.
+If you do not find what you need on our website, you may enter your items in the "Comments" section of our shopping cart at checkout.

 Go to Emtek.com for all the newest Emtek Hardware items.
-We offer handles and pulls, locksets, knobs, levers and hinges with 2nd Day Air drop shipping at only 6% extra.
+We offer Emtek handles, pulls, locksets, knobs, levers, and hinges at the best discounts.

 Emtek Cabinet & Bath Hardware in PDF

 handles and pulls, locksets, knobs, levers and hinges.
 MECHANICAL FEATURES:

 Mechanical Design - Emtek locks have heavy duty mechanisms designed to provide trouble free service.

 Knobs and lever handles are supported by springs mounted behind the rosettes and sideplates.
 These springs return the handles back to the "rest" position and prevent lever sag.
 Latches are heavy duty diecast construction, with strong internal springs, solid brass nose bolts and sintered metal cams.